DhanushNehru/calculator/README.md

 - Factorial of n
 - Trigonometric operation
 - Cuberoot
--nPr[Permutation of n elments]
+- nPr[Permutation of n elments]
--nCr[Number of combinations for given set]
+- nCr[Number of combinations for given set]
 ```

 ## Gitpod